 Voting and engagement reports are produced by BlackRock on a quarterly basis and cover activities related to the listed equity and corporate bond holdings of the Scheme.
-They are reviewed by the Scheme's investment advisor and the BAPSL executive to check that the activity described is in accordance with the Scheme's RI policy.
+They are reviewed by the BAPSL executive to check that the activity described is in accordance with the Scheme's RI policy.